OpenMS/pyopenms-docs/docs/source/centroiding.rst

 Centroiding
 ===========

-MS instruments typically allow storing :term:`spectra` in profile mode (several data points per m/z peak) or in the more condensed centroid mode (one data point per m/z peak).
-The process of converting a profile :term:`mass spectrum` into a centroided one is called peak centroiding or peak picking.
+MS instruments typically allow storing spectra in profile mode (several data points per m/z peak) or in the more condensed centroid mode (one data point per m/z peak).
+The process of converting a profile mass spectrum into a centroided one is called peak centroiding or peak picking.

-Note: The term peak picking is ambiguous as it is also used for :term:`feature` detection (i.e. 3D peak finding).
+Note: The term peak picking is ambiguous as it is also used for features detection (i.e. 3D peak finding).

 First, we load some profile data: